harness/developer-hub/docs/database-devops/use-database-devops/set-up-connectors.md

 sidebar_position: 4
 ---

-This topic describes how to set up connectors within Harness Database DevOps.
+This topic describes how to set up connectors within Harness DB DevOps.

 ## Setting Up Connectors for MongoDB